k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ## Holding Task Execution

-Occasionally you may need to temporarily set a task to on-hold.
+Occasionally you may need to temporarily set a task to On Hold.
 For example, if the testing environment is temporarily down, to hold all task executions on an environment until the testing environment is up again and to then reactivate the tasks for this environment.

 Hold or Activate task activities are enabled only for Active tasks.
 When a task is deleted (set to Inactive), its task execution status cannot be modified.